staging-951d-madcitymultimedia/postman-docs/src/pages/docs/billing/billing.md

 After learning how to navigate the billing dashboard, you can learn more about the Billing role and managing your team.

 * To learn more about the Billing team role, visit [Roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).
-* For information on team management, visit [Managing your team](/docs/administration/managing-your-team/managing-your-team/).
+* For information on team management, visit the [Team management overview](/docs/administration/managing-your-team/managing-your-team/).